perseusjacksonz/gc_honours_2022/README.txt

 Step 6: Determine the optimised values for XGBoost hyperparameters using Bayesian optimisation method (via Hyperopt library) Step 7: Train and run the XGBoost model

+Step 7 can run by anyone with access to er8 project.
+Steps 1-6 may require data from a personal directory.
+They can still be run sequentially, but the saving directories would need to changed.

 2) dtf
 Contains:
     - Appended datasets from Step 4